Designations Congruent with Things: Chapter 17

 Hermann looks at him for a moment.
 “Do you really?” he asks quietly.

-“Yes,” Newt says, mounting a new attempt to discipline his chopsticks.
+“Yes.”
+Newt mounts a new attempt to discipline his chopsticks.
 “I’m a little bit serious about that.
 I’m pretty sure things are trending in the right direction though.
 I lost my resting tremor.”
-He begins what is likely to be a fruitless effort to unzip the collar of the partially zippable fleece pullover he is currently wearing using chopsticks.
+He begins a likely fruitless effort to unzip the collar of the partially zippable fleece pullover he’s wearing, using only chopsticks.
 “If things weren’t regressing to the mean I might be upset about my future prospects as a biologist who needs fine motor control.
-I’m really not sure about this whole dopamine issue and where it’s going.
+I’m not sure about this whole dopamine issue and where it’s going.
 I think I might be having periodic setbacks, or maybe my signal threshold for progress versus regress is set too low.
-Whatever, Hypothetical Rain thinks it’s conceptually cool, so—”
+Whatever.
+Hypothetical Rain thinks it’s conceptually cool, so—”

-“Then you said ‘no he’s not,’ and then we got in an argument and she asked us if we were married and keeping it on the down-low and we reacted in stereo horror and now there will never be a time she is not confused about us.”
+“Then you said, ‘No he’s not,’ and then we got in an argument and she asked us if we were married and keeping it on the down-low and we reacted in stereo horror and now there will never be a time she’s not confused about us.”

 Hermann sighs.

-“Anyway, I’d rather have a neurotransmitter imbalance than brain damage,” Newt says, still trying to unzip his outerwear with chopsticks.
+“Anyway, I’d rather have a neurotransmitter imbalance than brain damage.”
+Newt’s still trying to unzip his outerwear with chopsticks.

-Hermann pushes him back a step, into a chair, and unzips his zipper for him, says, “that’s a false dichotomy,” pulls his tablet off the kitchen counter, and pointedly slides it across the table.
+Hermann pushes him back a step, into a chair, unzips his zipper for him, says, “That’s a false dichotomy,” then pulls his tablet off the kitchen counter and pointedly slides it across the table.

-“You know,” Newt says, immediately setting to work on re-zipping his shirt with his chopsticks.
-“There’s a reason you get invited to fewer parties than I do.
+“You know,” Newt begins, immediately setting to work on re-zipping his shirt with his chopsticks, “there’s a reason you get invited to fewer parties than I do.
 You rate a ten out of ten on the Annoyingly Imperious Scale, which is a near impossibility, so congrats there, man.”

 “I am in no mood to drive you to the emergency room after you either trip over something and concuss yourself or work yourself up to the point that your brain cannot concomitantly support distress and consciousness, at which point you will faint and then, likely, concuss yourself.”

-“Only because I had occult pneumonia,” Newt says, not at all defensively.
-He drops a chopstick.
+“Only because I had occult pneumonia.”
+Newt drops a chopstick.

-“I have no plans to dignify your comment with a rebuttal,” Hermann says pouring something into a bowl.
+“I have no plans to dignify your comment with a rebuttal.”
+Hermann pours something into a bowl.

-“Well, yeah,” Newt says, retrieving his second chopstick from the floor.
-“You don’t really have to, though, do you, since a nuanced reproduction of your mathematical motivations is taking up space in my brain that I previously used for magnificent chopstick control, possibly.
-That’s an oversimplification, please take it as such and don’t give me a hard time about it, I’m too tired for self-analysis to end well.
-If you’d asked me ten seconds before we drifted, I would have said that our decade of incessant arguing was about to end.
-Primarily because of risk of death, but also because, well, you know.
+“Well, yeah.”
+Newt retrieves his second chopstick from the floor.
+“You don’t really have to, though, do you, since a nuanced reproduction of your mathematical motivations is taking up space in my brain that I previously used for magnificent chopstick control, probably.
+That’s an oversimplification.
+Please take it as such and don’t give me a hard time about it; I’m too tired for self-analysis to end well.
+If you’d asked me ten seconds before we drifted, I would have said our decade of incessant arguing was about to end.
+Primarily because of risk of death, but also because, well, y’know.
 Drifting?
 I always pictured it more of a mental homogenizer than what it actually is.
 But no. In the medium term I don’t feel homogenized.
 I feel vaguely confused most of the time and extremely confused a small percentage of the time.
 But that wasn’t my point.
 My point was that we now have whole new swaths of things to argue about, because now you criticize my decisions about whether to sit or stand, interfere with occupational therapy I assign myself, and, finally, buy me clothes, which will be an endless source of conflict.”

-Hermann walks over to the table, leaning a little more heavily on his cane than usual, slides a bowl of wasabi peas towards Newt, and then drops into the opposite chair.
+Hermann walks over to the table, leaning a little more heavily on his cane than usual, slides a bowl of wasabi peas toward Newt, then drops into the opposite chair.

 Newt tries to pick up a pea with his chopsticks.